Witiko/scm-at-arqmath3/paper/presentation.md

 Good afternoon, I am Vítek Novotný.
 You will recall that I have already spoken in the previous session, where I described Task 3.
-However, besides helping to organize Task 3, I have also participated in Task 1 together with my colleague Michal from the Masaryk University in Brno, Czech Republic.
+Besides helping to organize Task 3, I have also participated in Task 1 together with my colleague Michal Štefánik from the Masaryk University in Brno, Czech Republic.
 In this talk, I will describe our Task 1 submission.

 # Introduction {#introduction}

-State-of-the-art math information retrieval systems use sparse retrieval techniques that can detect exact key word matches with high precision, but fail to retrieve texts that are semantically similar but use different terminology.
+State-of-the-art systems for finding answers to math questions use sparse retrieval techniques that can detect exact key word matches with high precision, but fail to retrieve texts that are semantically similar but use different terminology.
 This shortcoming is all the more apparent with mathematical texts, where the same information can be expressed in two completely different systems of writing and thought: the natural language and the language of mathematics.

 Recently, the soft vector space model of @sidorov2014soft made it possible to retrieve documents according to both exact and fuzzy key word matches and has